gbeckers/Darr/README.rst

 |Codecov Badge| |Docs Status| |Zenodo Badge|

-Darr is a Python science library that allows you to work efficiently with potentially very large, disk-based Numpy arrays that are self-documented.
+Darr is a Python science library that allows you to work efficiently with potentially very large, disk-based Numpy arrays that are widely readable and self-documented.
 Documentation includes copy-paste ready code to read arrays in many popular data science languages such as R, Julia, Scilab, IDL, Matlab, Maple, and Mathematica, or in Python/Numpy without Darr.
 Without exporting them and with minimal effort.

 Universal readability of data is a pillar of good scientific practice.
 It is also generally a good idea for anyone who wants to flexibly move between